zoroqi/srid.ca/b3ee5ec0.md

 {.ui .message}
 This is a work-in-progress note

-I'm not a huge fan of Twitter for several reasons; however, there is one good reason to be on Twitter: **social engagement**.
-Of course that can be said for any platform where people participate and interact with one another.
+I'm not a huge fan of Twitter for several reasons; however, there is one good reason to be on Twitter: **social engagement**.[^not-just-twitter]

+[^not-just-twitter]: Of course that can be said for any platform where people participate and interact with one another.

 ## Twitter codes